capnramses/exterminator/README.md

 * GNU/Linux is the target platform
 * It accidentally works on OS X because BSD
-* MS Windows is not a build target because Windows is a toy for children (it might work)
+* MS Windows is not a build target

 ##status